ekorian/enveloppe-soleau/README.md

 - (facultative) connect to your git VPN
 - Add `ssh` URLs of your git repositories to `repositories.txt`.
 One per line.
 - UNMOUNT USB key
-- unplug/replug USB key
+- unplug/re-plug USB key
 - UNMOUNT AGAIN
 - Run generate.sh <path-to-usb-partition> (e.g., /dev/sda1)
   !!!
-CAUTION !!!: do not confuse USB mountpoint with your own disks
+CAUTION !!!: do not confuse USB mount point with your own disks
 - You should see "The VeraCrypt volume has been successfully created." in the console logs, if not you messed something up.
 - `enveloppe-solo.pdf` is created in the current directory
 - Print the PDF